corybolles/Mythic-Freshbooks-Client-Portal-WP/README.md

 ## Coming Soon Features:
 - Support for clients who are a part of multiple businesses within Freshbooks
 - Support for increased number of Freshbooks clients
+- Support for clients who are the "secondary contact" on their account

 ## Feature Requests
 - If you have a feature request that is not listed in either the current or coming soon features, please reach out to us at [https://mythicdesigncompany.com/contact/](https://mythicdesigncompany.com/contact/)